CovertLab/wcEcoli/docs/misc/add_new_gene.md

   * `models/ecoli/analysis/variant/ppgpp_concentration_histogram.py` creates a histogram of the ppGpp concentration, colored by variant index
   * `models/ecoli/analysis/variant/new_gene_protein_mass_fraction_histogram.py` creates a histogram of the proportion of total protein mass that is accounted for by new gene proteins, colored by variant index
 * New Gene Expression and Translation Efficiency
-  * `models/ecoli/analysis/variant/new_gene_translation_efficiency_heatmaps.
-    py` plots a number of heatmaps, where each square in the heatmap represents an average over all seeds and generations for that variant index (i.e. combination of translation efficiency value and new gene expression factor).
+  * `models/ecoli/analysis/variant/new_gene_translation_efficiency_heatmaps.py` plots a number of heatmaps, where each square in the heatmap represents an average over all seeds and generations for that variant index (i.e. combination of translation efficiency value and new gene expression factor).
 The heatmaps are colored by the magnitude of the